rememberSoftwares/yacana/README.md

 This means that when using this tool, I should specify two integer values for `first_number` and `second_number`, respectively.

 INFO: [PROMPT]: You have a task to solve.
-Use the tool at your disposition to solve the task by outputing as JSON the correct arguments.
-In return you will get an answer from the tool.
+Use the tool at your disposition to solve the task by outputting as JSON the correct arguments.
+In return, you will get an answer from the tool.
 The task is:
 What's 2+2 ?

 INFO: [AI_RESPONSE]: {"first_number": 2, "second_number": 2}